 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Reheat at the cooking temperature for around 20-30 minutes or until the casserole is piping hot throughout.
-A little splash of water or broth may be needed if the casserole sauce has become very thick.
+- Reheat in the oven at the cooking temperature for around 20-30 minutes or until the casserole is piping hot throughout.
+A little splash of water or stock may be needed if the casserole sauce has become very thick.
 Or reheat using a microwave, stirring a few times during heating, until the casserole is piping hot.

 - Small amounts of leftovers can be reheated on the stove-top within a pan.
-Add a small amount of broth or water to loosen up the sauce to prevent sticking to the pan.
+Add a small amount of stock or water to loosen up the sauce to prevent sticking to the pan.

 - The vegan sausages used for this recipe was Richmond meat-free sausages, and both the fresh or frozen variety work fine.